Much ado about breadboards

 • smooth pins: connect entire row with a ribbon cable

-• flat ones: cheapest, easy to bend
+• flat ones: cheapest, prone to bending

 but individual clips won't slip off or swing around